Community-led development "The Apache Way"

 A statement indicating an understanding of this policy.

-Each request will be handled confidentially and with appropriate care; however, please keep in mind that The Apache Software Foundation is a volunteer organization.
-We will do our best to handle each request as quickly as we can.
+Keep in mind that The Apache Software Foundation is a volunteer organization.
+We do our best to handle each request as quickly as we can.